 - 1.1 Applicant: Robert Roderiques; Agent: Schneider, Davignon, & Leone, Inc. (Engineers) - 1.2 Owner(s): Jimmy A. Papas and Nickolas L. Papas - 1.3 Project Location: Map 28C, Lots 71 and 71A.
 The proposal is to create frontage for the lots by creating new roads off of Hiller Avenue and Timothy Street.
 (10.8 acres total). - 1.4 Proposal: The proposal is to create sixteen (16) buildable lots with two drainage parcels on a 10.8-acre parcel of land through the definitive subdivision process.
-(Based on Plans received May 28, 2019) - Zoning: RA Single Residence District.
+(Based on Plans received December 6, 2019 and the third Peer Review received January 30, 2019) - Zoning: RA Single Residence District.
 The District requires a minimum of 15,000 sf and 13,500 sf upland.
-The applicant has not requested any waivers from the Subdivision Regulations. - 1.6 Local Permits: Definitive Subdivision from Planning Board; NOI for roads and drainage from Conservation Commission; Board of Health; Connection to the Wastewater Treatment Facility from the DPW; - 1.7 Surrounding Land Uses: Fairhaven Sewage Treatment Plant, residential neighborhood, Bureau of Public Works yard and offices; wind turbines.
+The applicant has not requested any waivers from the Subdivision Regulations though the Peer Review (12/30/19) suggests they need at least two. - Local Permits: Definitive Subdivision from Planning Board; NOI for roads and drainage from Conservation Commission; Board of Health; Connection to the Wastewater Treatment Facility from the DPW; - 1.7 Surrounding Land Uses: Fairhaven Sewage Treatment Plant, residential neighborhood, Bureau of Public Works yard and offices; wind turbines.